FortuneN/FineCodeCoverage/README.md

 Prerequisites

 Only that the test adapters are nuget packages.
 For instance, the NUnit Test Adapter extension is not sufficient.
+FCC will copy your test dll and dependencies to a sub folder this may affect your tests.
 ---------------------------------------

 Introduction